aaronesque/gyre-lc/docs/source/user-guide/understanding-gyre-lc.rst

 Companion irradiation is modeled using first order approximations according to :ads_citet:`Burkart:2012`, but any flux variation due to eclipsing is ignored.
 The process for light curve modeling with GYRE-LC involves 3 major steps:

 1. GYRE-tides predicts surface perturbations for each component of a binary.
-2. GYRE-LC deploys the :ads_citet:`Townsend:2003b` formalism using MSG for photometric intensity moments.
-*Optional*.
-GYRE-LC optionally deploys the :ads_citet:`Burkart:2012` formalism for irradiation.
+2. GYRE-LC deploys the :ads_citet:`Townsend:2003b` formalism using MSG for photometric intensity moments. *Optional:* GYRE-LC may also deploy the :ads_citet:`Burkart:2012` formalism for irradiation.
 3. GYRE-LC builds the light curve.

 This chapter concerns itself with steps 2-3.